 If you are saturating through more than a pad per day, that's when it's considered bleeding.

 Back to basics: What is a period?
 When not taking birth control, a period, or menstruation, is bleeding from the vagina that happens cyclically.
 Approximately every month the ovaries release an egg.
 This starts a hormonal cycle that results in a period if conception does not occur.
 But if no pregnancy happens, the uterus sheds its lining every month.
 Menses, or the contents of your period is more than just blood, it also contains tissue from the lining of the uterus.

 Does spotting before your period mean you're pregnant?

 In some cases, yes, but if you're using birth control to prevent pregnancy, there's probably another reason you're spotting.
 When taken perfectly the birth control pill has a less than 1% failure rate.

 Here's a list of a few of the most common reasons for spotting between periods, beginning with the most common causes including:

 If you recently started birth control, it's common to have some spotting between periods while your body adjusts to the new hormones.
 Spotting, or breakthrough bleeding, can happen with birth control pills (oral contraceptives).

+Generally, it's normal to see changes to your period while on the birth control pill.
 Spotting may also happen with other birth control methods like the ring, patch, injection, implant, and both the hormone-based and non-hormone-based intrauterine devices (IUDs).

 Spotting and irregular bleeding can also happen if you: